rubymonsters/ruby-for-beginners/source/11-writing_classes/05-state_and_behaviour.md

 object for their name.
 But there's no way for others to give a new name to the person, because there's no method for that, no attribute writer `name=`.

-This concept is called encapsulation, and it is one of the main motivations behind the whole paradigm of object-oriented programing:
+This concept is called *encapsulation*, and it is one of the main motivations behind the whole paradigm of object-oriented programing:

-We can say that an object encapsulates state, which is private to the object, and exposes behaviour by the way of having publicly accessible methods.
+We can say that an object encapsulates state (data, knowledge), which is private to the object, and exposes behaviour by the way of having publicly accessible methods.

 So, we have now created our first little class, and it's one that you could actually see in real applications.

-Congratulations on making it this far!

-With this you now have all the knowledge that you need in order to write your own Ruby programs and tools in an object-oriented way.